wenjebs/Runoogers/README.md

 <br />

-Runoogers is a versatile project designed for runners seeking a gamified experienced.
+Runoogers is a versatile project designed for runners seeking a gamified experience.
 This comprehensive guide will provide you with everything you need to know to get started with the project, from installation instructions to a detailed description of its features.

 ## Table of Contents